This post may contain affiliate links.

 It’s a miracle, I thought, looking around The Room of the Fire of the Borgo.
 It’s just us and the frescoes.

-For the first time since we’d been in the Vatican, history seemed to come alive, shades of the Renaissance seeping out of the stone archways and intricately-tiled floors.
+For the first time since we’d been in the Vatican, history came alive, shades of the Renaissance seeping out of the stone archways and intricately-tiled floors.

 Saint Peter’s Basilica

-After you see the Sistine Chapel and leave the palace there are other top sights to see in the Vatican City.
+After you see the Sistine Chapel and leave the palace there is, of course, another top sight to see in the Vatican City, Saint Peter’s Basilica.

-Saint Peter’s Basilica, of course.
-A standard Vatican breakfast early entry route will lead you to the basilica after you leave the Sistine Chapel – it’s almost impossible to miss.
+A standard route will lead you to the basilica after you leave the Sistine Chapel – it’s almost impossible to miss.

 Once we’d decided to slow down, it was a different experience.
 We wandered through gallery after gallery.